 By now, you’ve probably heard about the power of blockchain technology.
-With its three pillars holding it up, the technology is seen as a game-changer for industries around the world, and many are embracing and making use of the advantages it brings.
+With its three pillars holding it up, the technology is seen as a game-changer for industries worldwide, and many are embracing and using the advantages it brings.
 A topic not as often discussed, however, is blockchain nodes.

-Without blockchain nodes and masternodes, the technology would cease to be.
+Without blockchain nodes and masternodes, the technology would cease to exist.
 They are the infrastructure upon which the technology relies and are a critical part of the technology itself.
-As such, it is important to be aware of what they are, and the role that they play in maintaining the network.
+As such, it is important to be aware of what they are and their role in maintaining the network.

-What makes these nodes so important, in the shortest of terms, is that the data on the blockchain would not be accessible without them.
-In this article, we take a deep dive into blockchain nodes and masternodes and their role in maintaining the network.
+In the shortest of terms, these nodes are so important that the data on the blockchain would not be accessible without them.
+In this article, we dive deeply into blockchain nodes and masternodes and their role in maintaining the network.

 Blockchain Nodes: An Overview